 I recommend FiddlerShop for buying violins and bows online.
 They make good, affordable instruments and have a generous return policy.
 The fiddles are made overseas and then “set up” by hand at their workshop in Florida.
 And they are a family-run business.

-Get something good which is also affordable.
+Get something good that is also affordable.
 If you spend $100 on a violin, you’ll pay for it in frustration.
-You will be less likely to succeed.
+It will be harder to learn.
+You may even give up and miss out having this gift of music in your life.

 On the other hand, too many people obsess over which violin to buy.
 They miss a big point: you have to play the thing.
 If you have a $10,000 violin but barely pick it up, then it may as well be a $100 violin.